Magento2Translations/language_cs_cz/README.md

 # Czech (čeština) Magento2 Language Pack (cs_CZ)
 This is a Language Pack generated from the [official Magento2 translations project](https://crowdin.com/project/magento-2) at [Crowdin](https://crowdin.com).
 The Czech (čeština) translations used can be found [here](https://crowdin.com/project/magento-2/cs).
-This translation is usefull for people living in the Czech Republic (Česká republika).
+This translation is usefull for people living in the Czechia (Česko).

 For our other language packs look at the [Magento2Translations](http://magento2translations.github.io/) page.

 # Version & progress
 This translation is generated from the branch [2.0.2](https://crowdin.com/project/magento-2/cs#/2.0.2) at Crowdin and based on the Magento 2.0.2 sourcefiles.
-There have been  7134 strings translated of the 7776 strings in the Magento source.
+There have been  7132 strings translated of the 7776 strings in the Magento source.

 Translation progress:![Progress](http://progressed.io/bar/92)